qkzk/fm/development.md

 #### Changelog

+- [ ] scrolling should start 1 line earlier since we use 2 lines at the bottom
+- [ ] start scrolling once below 80%
+- [ ] leaving second pane as preview should set second pane to normal

 ## TODO

 - [ ] refactor & unify all shell commands.
 Better names : Action::Action instead of command, Action::Command instead of shellwhatever